 Citation Study type Population Intervention Comparator Outcomes Johal et al. (2022) Retrospective case-control 44 patients who had undergone maxillomandibular reconstruction with virtual surgical planning (VSP) Commercial VSP involving Synthes ProPlan using Materialise software.
-This included patient- specific fixation plates that were either machined or 3D printed. n = 32 In-house VSP with 3D Slicer 4.0, Materialise InPrint and Autodesk 3dsMax 2016- 2020 software.
-Stock (non-custom) fixation plates were used and contoured to a 3D printed model. n = 12 The differences in error for intergonial distance, segment length or the angle between segments were not statistically significant when comparing in-house VSP to commercial VSP (using ProPlan).
-The accuracy of commercial VSP and in-house VSP in this cohort is similar; therefore, it was concluded that VSP is an accurate method of maxillary and mandibular reconstruction.
-In-house VSP may be similar in accuracy to commercial VSP options' (p.
+This included patient- specific fixation plates that were either machined or 3D printed. n = 32 Stock (non- custom) fixation The differences in error for intergonial distance, segment length or the angle between segments were not statistically significant when comparing in-house VSP to commercial VSP (using ProPlan).
+The caccuracy of commercial VSP and in-house VSP in this cohort is similar; therefore, it was concluded that VSP is an accurate method of maxillary and mandibular reconstruction.
+Inhouse VSP may be similar in accuracy to commercial VSP options' (p.
 1400).
 It should be noted that the results relate to VSP (including commercial VSP using ProPlan, which included the use of patient-specific plates; as well as in-house VSP, which used stock fixation plates).
 Therefore, the results cannot be solely attributed to surgical guides and/or biomodels.

-Citation Study type Population Intervention Comparator Outcomes Mazzola et al. (2020) Retrospective case-control 138 patients who underwent osseous free flap reconstruction of the mandible or maxilla Proprietary virtual surgical planning approach (P-VSP).
+Citation Study type Population Intervention Comparator Outcomes Mazzola et al. (2020) Retrospective case-control free flap reconstruction of the mandible or maxilla Proprietary virtual surgical planning approach (P-VSP).
 This approach was provided by DePuy Synthes with each case including a reconstructive 3D model, cutting guides for the donor and ablative sites, customised titanium plate (milled or 3D-printed) which were produced using ProPlan.
-Note: The use of ProPlan as part of the P-VSP group was confirmed with the authors. n = 29 A traditional non-VSP reconstructive approach where a freehand technique was used to contour the bone graft to the intraoperative defect.
-A pre-formed plate was used in this group. n = 99 For a non-matched cohort, P-VSP (which included the use of a 3D model, cutting guides and customised titanium plate) was associated with shorter median length of stay, a lower mean procedure time and a similar median total cost when compared to traditional non-VSP surgery and these differences were statistically significant.
+Note: The use of ProPlan as part of the P-VSP group was confirmed with the authors. n = 29 VSP reconstructive approach where a freehand technique was used to contour the bone graft to the intraoperative defect.
+For a non-matched cohort, P-VSP (which included the use of a 3D model, cutting guides and customised titanium plate) was associated with shorter median length of stay, a lower mean procedure time and a similar median total cost when compared to traditional non-VSP surgery and these differences were statistically significant.
 For the matched cohort, P-VSP had a similar median length of hospital stay, a lower mean procedure time, a lower mean total cost and a higher median total cost when compared to non-VSP.
 However, these differences were not statistically significant.
 It was concluded VSP technology is a helpful tool for reducing operative time and the length of hospital stay, without affecting the final cost of the procedure.
-It should be noted that the results relate to VSP (which included the use of a reconstructive model, cutting guide and customised plate) and therefore the results cannot be solely attributed to surgical guide and biomodels.
+It should be noted that the results relate to VSP (which included the use of a reconstructive model, cutting guide and customised plate) and therefore the results cannot be solely attributed to surgical guides and biomodels.

 Citation Study type Population Intervention Comparator Outcomes Resnick et al. (2016) Retrospective case-control 43 patients planned for bimaxillary surgery VSP (using ProPlan CMF software) and 3D splint fabrication.
 Standard surgical planning involving 2D planning, model surgery and manual splint fabrication.
 For bimaxillary orthognathic surgery, VSP (including 3D splint fabrication) is significantly less expensive and takes less time than standard planning (with manual splint fabrication).
-Retrospective case-control 31 patients who underwent mandibular reconstruction with microvascular free fibular flap A complete VSP program which included a virtual planning session and the production of VSP ProPlan cutting guides. n = 13 method with stereolithographic Between the two groups, there were no significant differences in terms of the intraoperative time, duration of hospitalisation or postoperative complications.
+Rommel et al. (2017) Retrospective case-control microvascular free A complete VSP program which included a virtual planning session and the production of VSP ProPlan cutting guides. n = 13 Individual planning method with stereolithographic models (3D printed using Projet 160), and hand-made cutting guides and drilling templates fabricated inhouse. n = 18 Between the two groups, there were no significant differences in terms of the intraoperative time, duration of hospitalisation or postoperative complications.
 It was concluded that operative efficiency and surgical outcomes were comparable between the individual planning method and the VSP method (which included ProPlan cutting guides), and that the former was more cost-effective.